Loggerhead Key

 Loggerhead Key is an uninhabited tropical island within the Dry Tortugas group of islands in the Gulf of Mexico.
 At approximately 49 acres (19.8 hectares) in size, it is the largest island of the Dry Tortugas.
 Despite being uninhabited, the island receives visitors, such as day visitors and campers.
 The island only has a few built structures, including the Dry Tortugas Light and a lightkeeper's house that was constructed in the 1920s.
 The island has drinking water derived using desalination technology and solar power.
 The drinking water is not available for the public and used exclusively by researchers who temporarily reside on the island for short periods of time.
 The Carnegie Marine Biological Laboratory operated on Loggerhead Key from 1904 to 1939.

 Climate

-Loggerhead Key has a tropical savannah climate (Aw).
+Loggerhead Key has a tropical savannah climate (Köppen Aw).
 Summers are long, hot and year round.
 The rainy season lasts from June to October with light rainfall when compared to the rest of Florida.
 Loggerhead Key is likely the driest place in Florida with the lowest amount of precipitation inches and precipitation days, being far from the Florida mainland where afternoon thunderstorms form with ease over the land.